 Postal services in Switzerland

 Swiss Post is the national postal service in Switzerland, and it’s generally efficient and reliable.
-Deliveries can be tracked effectively, and same-day delivery is possible with A Mail while letters sent through B Mail arrive in three to four days.
-It offers various additional services like account payments, bank accounts, and mail forwarding or retaining.
+Deliveries can be tracked effectively, and same-day delivery is possible with A Mail, while letters sent through B Mail arrive in three to four days.
+It offers various additional services such as account payments, bank accounts, and mail forwarding or retaining.

 Post offices have similar hours to local shops; most except the main offices in cities are closed on Sundays and over lunch.

 English-language media in Switzerland